openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/openvino-plugin-library.rst

 .. note::

-   This ../../documentation is written based on the ``Template`` plugin, which demonstrates plugin development details.
+   This documentation is written based on the ``Template`` plugin, which demonstrates plugin development details.
 Find the complete code of the ``Template``, which is fully compilable and up-to-date, at ``<openvino source dir>/src/plugins/template``.

 Detailed Guides